 A. The valve being tested must have isolating capability, it must be in the fully closed position and a differential pressure must exist across the seat to seal interface.
 The Acoustic Emissions (AE) Sensor on the front of the MIDAS Meter® handset must be brought into direct contact with the valve's metallic surface and that of the adjoining pipework, upstream and downsteam of the valve.
 The technique relies on finding the highest stable AE reading on the valve body so safe access for personnel is required.
 Lagging, if installed, must be removed for access in localised areas.

 A. Yes.
 If the leakage is turbulent, it is possible to detect leakages with a differential pressure down to 1 bar or less.
 However this makes the leakage quantification more uncertain.
 Differential pressures of 10 bar and over produce more favourable results.

-A. Battery life is typically 5.5 – 6.5 hours use.
+A. Battery life is typically 4 – 6 hours continuous use.
 With the built-in "Auto-off" function, this is more than enough to ensure the battery will last throughout a typical full working day The “Auto-off” function is set at 10 minutes, when no activity is detected by the device.

 A. MIDAS Meter® detects acoustic emissions in the frequency range 60kHz to 600kHz.
 The human hearing range only extends up to 20kHz, so when you can hear noise, then you should have no worries about this interfering with your measured results, as it is in a different frequency range.
 MIDAS Meter® does not detect noise below 60 KHz.
 Concerns about background noise levels usually come from experiences of using lower frequency ultrasonic devices which have been seen in the past to give inconclusive results, since they pick up all low frequency noise (such as vibration and rotating equipment like pumps, bearings etc.), thus masking the high frequency signal that is generated by the leak path.